 Punctuality and regular attendance are good habits, which are encouraged at St Augustine’s.
 Regular attendance is necessary if pupils are to gain the greatest possible benefit from school activities.

 Parental/Guardian Communication is extremly important at St Augustine’s.
 We have a number of communication platforms in place.

 - Parent Portal.
 Once your child has commenced their first day at school and attendance has been marked you will be able to access the Parent Portal.
 Access is restricted to parents of students at our school and a logon is required.
 An account has been created for you with the email address you have provided to the school and the details are outlined below.
 Parent Guide – What is the Parent Portal The Parent Portal will enable easy access to information about happenings in the school, forms that need to be returned, names and contact details for staff, policy information and much more.
 There’s also a special section to allow you to check the details we have recorded in our enrolment system about your children, and if necessary, advise us of any changes.
 You can also check on information about your child’s attendance, teachers, timetable, NAPLAN performance and Academic Report cards Your current email address (that you have enrolled your child with) will need to be used to activate the Parent Portal.
 Here you will find up to date information on announcements and links to various other resources at the school.
 Click here to read how to logon to Parent Portal FIRST TIME Parent Portal Invitation Template

 - Newsletters via Schoolzine.
-Published fortnightly these will be emailed to you & also placed on the Facebook sites and Website.
+Published Twice a Term – Week 2 & Week 8, this will be emailed to you & also placed on the Facebook sites and Website.